hamiddashti/earthlab/README.md

-Maping plant nitrogen using hyperspectral and ML
+Maping plant nitrogen using hyperspectral and ML (Earth Lab)
 ==============================

 **Welcome!
 And thank you for the oppurtunity.**